hpherzog/websrv/README.md

 websrv
 ======

-node.js web server based on express and ws
+websrv is built on top of the well known npm modules express and ws.
+You can build a test or playground environment very fast.

 ```js
 var websrv = require("websrv");